dariooddenino/hooray/README.md

 ## TODO
-Rewrite linear BVH traversal code following the book.
-Adapt our requirements (prim_type, prim_id).
-Fix conde on zig side to work with this.
+There's something wrong with some values when flattening the BVH.
+I will have to debug this.

 ## Delta time
 ```zig